By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Wat Rong Khun (White Temple)

-The iconic temple is one of the famous landmarks in Chiang Rai.
-It is privately-owned by the Thai artist, Chalermchai Kositpipat, who solely conceptualized the design, inspired by death and rebirth, hence the white color.
+Wat Rong Khun (White Temple) is an iconic temple.
+It is one of the famous landmarks in Chiang Rai.
+The temple is privately-owned by the Thai artist, Chalermchai Kositpipat, who solely conceptualized the design, inspired by death and rebirth, hence the white color.
 Aside from the very sophisticated design, one notable material used throughout the temple are mirrors.

 It was opened to the public in 1997 and has been a significant structure that captured the reverence of the locals and the hearts of those who laid eyes on it.
 Better known as the White Temple, it is just one of the several buildings in the complex.
 The whole complex is still a work-in-progress.
 Locals are donating to help fund the project.